lamastex/scalable-data-science/_sds/3/x.md

 # ScadaMaLe-UU

 This is the instance of the course for students at Uppsala University.

-It is given in the following modules that are worth 1hp each.
+ScadaMaLe-UU is given in the following four modules that are worth 3-6hp each.
+Students can just take Module 01 or continue with more Modules.

-In addition to academic lectures there will be invited guest speakers from industry.
+In addition to academic lectures there may be invited guest speakers from industry.

 # Module 01 (3 hp)
 ## Introduction to Data Science: Introduction to fault-tolerant distributed file systems and computing.

-**Prerequisites:** Programming experience in at least one programming language and permission of the instructor.
+**Prerequisites:** Experience in at least one programming language, maturity in mathematical abstractions (or courses in multivariate calculus, linear algebra, probability, etc. at least at the undergarduate-level) and/or permission of the instructor.

 The whole data science process illustrated with industrial case-studies.
 Practical introduction to scalable data processing to ingest, extract, load, transform, and explore (un)structured datasets.
 Scalable machine learning pipelines to model, train/fit, validate, select, tune, test and predict or estimate in an unsupervised and a supervised setting using nonparametric and partitioning methods such as random forests.
 Introduction to distributed vertex-programming.